openprocurement/openprocurement.api/docs/source/tenders.rst

     to get next page.

 :path:
-    This is path section iof URL with original parameters and `offset` parameter added/replaced above.
+    This is path section of URL with original parameters and `offset` parameter added/replaced above.

-:uri:
+:url:
     The full version of URL for next page.

 If next page request returns no data (i.e. empty array) then there is little